 We can therefore employ a range of decision-making approaches:

 It is proposed that the European Permaculture Convergence (EuPC) is not a decision making body for the European Network.
 Rather, it acts as a meeting point of equals, where thinking can be shared, proposals developed, opinions voiced, agreements and disagreements aired, information analysed and common ground identified.
-The EuPC will be the main opportunity for the Permaculture Council to meet in person.
+The EuPC will be the main opportunity for the General Circle to meet in person.